Officers, N.C.O.s and Men of the 1st Battalion, Buried in Kandahar Farm Cemetery

-In 1891 he was living his mother and younger brother, Douglas, at the home of his grandfather, John Wenman Warwick Green, a retired Royal Naval Officer (Fleet Paymaster), at 49 Kingston Crescent, Portsea, Portsmouth.
+In 1891 he was living his mother and younger brother, Douglas Howard, at the home of his grandfather, John Wenman Warwick Green, a retired Royal Naval Officer (Fleet Paymaster), at 49 Kingston Crescent, Portsea, Portsmouth.
 (1891 Census RG 12/855).

 [Huntley’s paternal grandfather was in the army, Captain Huntley Nicholson, 2nd Battalion, 42nd Regiment of Foot.]

-In 1900 a third brother, Arthur L., was born when the family were in Linlithgow, Scotland.
+In 1900 a third brother, Arthur Leslie, was born when the family were in Linlithgow, Scotland.
 In 1901 the family was living at 7 Viewforth Terrace, Aberdour, Fife, Scotland.
-(CSSCT1901_129) There is no record of Huntly marrying.
+(CSSCT1901_129) He was educated at St Helen’s College, Southsea, and the H.M.C., Scotland.
+There is no record of Huntly marrying.

 In 1911 (Census RG 14/2602) Robert, Beatrice and their youngest son, Arthur, were living at 5 The Terrace, Royal Victoria Victualling Yard, Deptford, S. E.London.
 Huntly appears on the 1911 Census of Ireland as one of the “Residents of a house 6.2 in Henry Place (Dock Ward, Antrim)“.
 It is believed that this was attached to The Curragh Military Camp, predominantly to treat STDs.

-Military Service: Currently his Army records are unavailable.
-Huntly’s Medal Index Card shows that he entered France as part of the BEF on 13th November 1914 and was killed in action on the 17th November 1914.
+His Medal Index Card shows that he entered France as part of the BEF on 13th November 1914 and was killed in action just four days later, on the 17th November 1914.